harvester/harvesterhci.io/kb/2024-02-19/booting_harvester_via_iscsi_ibt.md

 The boot configuration changes will persist across node reboots but **not** across system upgrades, which will overwrite the GRUB parameters.
 :::

-## Provision storage for your Harvester node on your iSCSI server system
+### 1. Provision storage for your Harvester node on your iSCSI server system.

 Before attempting to install Harvester onto a disk accessed by iSCSI, the storage must first be provisioned on the storage server.